 Please remember to contact the journals directly if you have any questions for them - SLJOL is not the publisher of these journals.

 Sri Lanka Journals OnLine (SLJOL) was initiated in August 2008.
-It is a project supported by the International Network for the Availability of Scientific Publication (INASP).
+It is a project which was supported by (INASP).
 It aims to promote the awareness and use of Sri Lankan-published journals in all disciplines by providing access to tables of contents (TOCs), abstracts and full text on the Internet.